 Covered activities include: meetings, fly-fishing instruction, training, stream clean up and stream maintenance.
 Travel arranged or provided by the chapter or council is also included.
 Sponsored activities with duration of over seven days are not covered unless specifically agreed to by the insurer, but overnight youth camps with duration greater than seven days are covered.
 The policy is "full excess," which means that it will cover expenses not covered by injured person's own insurance.

-To apply for this supplemental accident insurance, fill out the application form in the Tacklebox and return it to volunteer operations staff.
+To apply for this supplemental accident insurance, fill out the online application form in the Tacklebox.

 Risk Management